Ecopsychology: 5 Science-Backed Benefits of Nature Therapy for Mental Health

 Residential or Inpatient Treatment

-• Typical Duration: 30–90 days
+• Typical duration: 30–90 days

 In residential rehab, you live at a treatment facility while focusing entirely on recovery.
 It offers a structured environment and full daily schedule of therapy, group support, mental health care, and activities that help you build new coping tools.
 Many residential programs also incorporate family therapy